HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 You have set up a workflow with the right actions and channels and yet, your customer is still reluctant to pay.

-In this case, you should be a bit more strict to them.
+In this case, you should be a bit more strict with them.
 Not only you should send them a reminder, but also a gentle warning.
 If not, the collection process will keep on getting longer, the customer forgets to pay, and you won’t get the payment you need.

 For that, make sure that your workflow also includes an escalation matrix, such as an email reminder that their service will be discontinued if they refuse to pay.